weimingwill/academic-website/content/post/start-fl-research/index.md

 ## Stage 1: Understand Federated Learning

-The objective in this stage is to understand federated learning and the challenges in FL research.
+The objective of this stage is to understand federated learning and the challenges in FL research.

 ### Understand What is Federated Learning